Our Future Path! A plan for a better world!

 For some individuals, our world has changed too fast and too many new discoveries are threatening their religious beliefs.
 Some of them have begun to push back against secularism and other religions and are trying to force their own religious beliefs on everyone.
 Many of these individuals are trying to compel changes in our laws to reassert the role of their church in the government and to make us all conform to their religious beliefs.
 Too often, they resort to violence and terror to force us to convert to their beliefs and to destroy those of us who do not convert.

 This religious backlash is threatening our liberty and freedoms and our very lives.
 Our ancestors struggled hard for a long time to win their right to decide their own religious beliefs and to be free from persecution.
 So far, no one has ever been able to show that any one religion is in any way more correct than or superior to any other religion in being able to explain our creation, our life or our purpose.
-Therefore, it is vital that we allow us all the freedom to make up our own minds as to what religious beliefs work best for us.
+Therefore, it is vital that we allow all of us the freedom to make up our own minds as to what religious beliefs work best for us.
 In fact, I believe that any religion which does not respect nor even encourage free thought and the right to question religious doctrines is fundamentally flawed.

 State